 The five-year work commitment relating to the License imposes certain financial obligations on us.
 In management's view, the geotechnical work completed in year-one was sufficient to satisfy the requirement for year-one, and we filed our report in this connection with the South Australian government.
 We have received no comments from the government relating to this report.

 However, we will need to obtain additional financing above that discussed above before we can fully implement our current plan of operation.
 This includes monies to meet the second year requirements of the work commitment.
-This second year will end near the end of April 2015.
+This second year will end on October 25, 2015, though we have been assured by the South Australian that, if field work has been initiated, time will be allowed to complete the seismic survey.
 Moreover, we expect to need a substantial amount of funds to develop the Prospect.
 In addition to the preceding, we will need working capital to satisfy our general and administrative expenses.

-Between May 2015 and the end of April 2016, we estimate that at least US\$13.7 million of additional capital will be required to continue operations and satisfy our the obligations for the third year of our work commitment.
+Between November 2015 and the end of October 2016, we estimate that at least \$11.6 million of additional capital will be required to continue operations and satisfy the obligations for the third year of our work commitment.
 This amount will be needed before we are able to commence production on the Prospect.
 Accordingly, this amount must be raised.
 Moreover, this amount would not allow us to develop the Prospect in any meaningful way.

 Beyond the third License year, we have developed a work plan for the Prospect that is expected to include additional 3D seismic surveying and exploratory drilling.
-Assuming availability of funding, timely governmental approvals, and access to proper equipment and trained personnel, we feel that a total of about US\$19.0 million of outside capital must be invested across the Prospect the final two years of the initial Liciense term.
+Assuming availability of funding, timely governmental approvals, and access to proper equipment and trained personnel, we feel that a total of about US\$17.0 million of outside capital must be invested across the Prospect the final two years of the initial License term.